-In the consolidated statement of cash flows, cash and cash equivalents includes cash on hand, cash in banks and deposit held at call with bank with original maturities of less than three months.
+In the statement of cash flows, cash and cash equivalents includes cash on hand, cash in banks and deposit held at call with bank with original maturities of three months or less.

 (b) Trade and other receivables

 Trade and other receivables are recognised at fair value less provision for impairment.